tripleee/SmokeDetector-wiki/Privileges.md

 Moderators can also see additional information on their [site dashboard](https://metasmoke.erwaysoftware.com/sites/dash) in relation to spammers and autoflagging participants.

+<sup>Diamond-based privileges apply to any room you have a diamond in.
+This means, in effect, they extend across one entire chat server (two if you're an SO or MSE mod; three if you're an SO _and_ MSE mod - looking at you, ChrisF).
+Diamond privileges _do not inherit_ like normal privileges do - if your privileges in CHQ are based on your diamond, they will not inherit to Tavern on the Meta.</sup>

 ## Privilege Levels

 There are multiple privilege levels on SmokeDetector and metasmoke, each giving you access to different commands, tools, etc. There isn't any exact threshold that you have to meet in order to be eligible for many of these privileges; rather the admins will grant them to you at their own discretion.
 If you think that you should have some of these privileges but you don't, please contact [an admin](https://charcoal-se.org/people#admins).